anikamustudy/Science-and-Data-Backend/README.md

+> [!IMPORTANT]
+> Key information users need to know to run the above project.
-## Clone the project
+# Clone the project
-   composer install
+   run composer selfupdate